 Known as the Queen of the Rococo, Jeanne Antoinette Poisson, later known as Madame de Pompadour, was the maîtresse-en-titre of King Louis XV of France from 1745 to her death in 1764.
 Being the king’s mistress meant that Madame de Pompadour was the most powerful woman in France in her time and even had more influence at court than the king’s wife, Queen Marie Leszczyńska!
 Jeanne Antoinette used her position, power, and access to the king’s treasury to patron France’s greatest artists and craftsmen during her lifetime, including the famous François Boucher.

 When Boucher painted this portrait in 1756, Madame de Pompadour was at the pinnacle of court life.
 She is wearing a fashionable green silk dress adorned with pink bows and roses.

-Jeanne Antoinette is surrounded by symbols of her artistic interests and patronage.
+Madame de Pompadour is surrounded by symbols of her artistic interests and patronage.
 The feather quill on the right represents her patronage of Diderot, Voltaire and other philosophers of the Age of Enlightenment.
-The book in her hand displays her passion for reading and learning, which is evident because she had a personal library of 3,525 books!
+The book in her hand displays her passion for reading and learning, which is evident because she had a personal library of 3 525 books!

 The King Charles Spaniel sitting at Madame de Pompadour’s feet is her beloved pet, Mimi.
-Mimi symbolizes Jeanne Antoinette’s loyalty and fidelity to King Louis XV.
+The pup symbolizes her owner’s loyalty and fidelity to King Louis XV.
 The two roses beside Mimi symbolize the couple: one for the King and one for Madame.
-Madame de Pompadour is therefore stating she is exclusive to the king as his mistress.
+She is therefore stating that she is exclusive to the King as his mistress.